-The University of Orléans, created in 1306, is located in the very center of France, in the Loire Valley.
-It is a widely multidisciplinary structure, with 3 research and training units, 4 technological institutes, 1 engineer school (Polytech), 1 Teaching and Education Advanced School, and the regional Universe Sciences Observatory.
-It is also composed of 23 laboratories and 4 doctoral schools, and this high research orientation is supported by strong connections with reputed organisms such as the French National Centre for Scientific Research, among others.
+The University of Orléans (UORL), created in 1306, is located in the very center of France, in the Loire Valley.
+It is a widely multidisciplinary structure, with 3 research and training units, 4 technological institutes, 1 engineering school (Polytech), 1 Teaching and Education Advanced School, and the regional Universe Sciences Observatory.
+It also encompasses 23 laboratories and 4 doctoral schools; this high research orientation is supported by strong connections with reputed research organisms such as, among others, the French National Centre for Scientific Research.

-The research institute, PRISME, of the University of Orléans aims to provide a consistent scientific strength of Complex Systems Engineering and Engineering Sciences in general.
-The Energy, Combustion and Engine lab has the expertise to carry out experiments on optical and metallic single cylinder research engines and on high pressure/high temperature vessels.
-This lab has a joint lab ‘Open Lab Energetics and sustainable mobility’ since 8 years developed with PSA, french car manufacturer.
-From the skills of the Lab on experimental combustion processes experiments into optical access combustion chambers by using temporally resolved optical techniques, to evaluate the potential of new fuels and especially low carbon fuels is one research target by providing accurate data to help modelling development.
+The research institute of UORL, PRISME aims to provide a consistent scientific strength of Complex Systems Engineering and Engineering Sciences in general.
+The Energy, Combustion and Engine lab has expertise in carrying out experiments on optical and metallic single cylinder research engines and on high pressure/high temperature combustion vessels.
+It has developed, jointly with the French car manufacturer PSA, since 8 years, the “Open Lab Energetics and Sustainable Mobility”.
+One key focus of the lab is on experimental combustion processes (access to combustion chambers via optical techniques), with the goal to evaluate the potential of new low carbon fuels.

-This participant will be the role in the project to share fundamental combustion knowledge between the different partners involved in WP2, especially to evaluate the difficulties to expand the use of GT from natural gas to hydrogen or hydrogen/ammonia.
-A first accurate data base as a function of operating conditions (thermodynamics, air- fuel mixture (fuel as NH3, NH3/H2 and NH3/NG), turbulence) will be provided in order to work with the partners who have in charge the development of adapted and predictive model for the use of NH3 in turbine systems.
-Last, in order to avoid the gap between experimental data and modelling activities, this participant will lead the task to validate CFD simulation for combustion.
+This participant will be the role in the project to share fundamental combustion knowledge between the different partners involved in WP4, especially to evaluate the difficulties to expand the use of GT from natural gas to hydrogen or hydrogen/ammonia.
+A first accurate data base as a function of operating conditions (thermodynamics, air- fuel mixture (fuel as NH3, NH3/H2 and NH3/NG), turbulence) will be provided in order to work with the partners in charge of the development of adapted and predictive model for the use of NH3 in turbine systems.
+Finally, this participant will lead the task to validate CFD simulation for combustion to avoid the gap between experimental data and modelling activities.

 Prof Christine (Mounaïm-)ROUSSELLE, Professor